-New York City Council Member Mark Levine represents the 7th District in Upper Manhattan.
+Mark Levine, New York City Council Member: Council Member Mark Levine represents the 7th District in Upper Manhattan.
 Serving as the Chair of Council Committee on Health and as a member of the Progressive Caucus, he is a leader on many issues including housing, transportation, education, economic justice, and the environment.

 Mark speaks three languages, including Spanish and Hebrew, and began his career as a bilingual math and science teacher in the South Bronx.
 He also went on to found the Neighborhood Trust Federal Credit Union which has provided over $25 million in loans to low-income New Yorkers in Upper Manhattan.

 Mark is a long time Washington Heights resident with his wife, Ivelisse and their two sons, Alejandro and Daniel.